paint-by-number/paint-by-number.github.io/_drafts/vietnam_africa_draft.md

 I work in international development so it comes naturally that a lot of projects I've worked on are in Africa.
 But whenever I chat with my friends and family, they fumble for words trying to find a nice way to ask me why I would ever want to travel to such a poor and dangerous place.
 Even more puzzling, the Vietnamese and American media seems to reinforce this perception.
 But little did they know...

-Africa is larger than the US, Mexico, China, India, and Europe *combined*(http://www.economist.com/blogs/dailychart/2010/11/cartography).
+Africa is larger than the US, Mexico, China, India, and Europe *combined* (http://www.economist.com/blogs/dailychart/2010/11/cartography).
 The continent comprises of more than 60 sovereign states and territories with approximately 1.1 billion people!
-And just by looking at the picture, you would not be able to tell what you are seeing is Nairobi.
+And just by looking at the picture, would you be able to tell what you are seeing is Nairobi?
 It looks more lively than Detroit at night, doesn't it?

 Given Africa's geographic size, Anh and I are curious to have a quick glance of its economic landscape.
 So we compare GDP per capita of sub-Saharan African countries with that of Vietnam, hoping to calm my friends down a bit.
 Vietnam is the bold red line in the graph.